The 5 Types of Life Coach Insurance You Might Actually Need (+ Provider Suggestions)

 Commercial property insurance and commercial auto insurance protect the assets that belong to your business, such as your office building along with its equipment and furniture, your laptop and other electronics you use for work, and the car you drive for business meetings.

 If you meet with an accident or a small fire causes damage to your property, this insurance type will cover the costs of the damage.
 If someone breaks into your office or steals any of your business-owned belongings, that will be covered too.
 Insurance policies typically define a blanket limit for all costs that occur at a single business location.
-Make sure you opt for one that’s sufficient for your property and vehicles.
+Make sure you opt for one that’s sufficient for both your property and vehicle.

 Cyber Liability Insurance